menukfernando/pokemon-fetch-api-react/README.md

+# Pokemon Character Generator

+Created a pokemon character generator by fetching API from "https://pokeapi.co/api/v2/pokemon/"

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: